quicwg/base-drafts/draft-ietf-quic-recovery.md

 * the duration between the send times of these two packets exceeds the persistent congestion duration ({{pc-duration}}); and

-* a prior RTT sample existed when both packets were sent.
+* a prior RTT sample existed when these two packets were sent.

 These two packets MUST be ack-eliciting, since a receiver is required to acknowledge only ack-eliciting packets within its maximum ack delay; see Section